TheGamedev3/Camp_Capstone_Project/PlanningPhase/3_Mechanics/phase2_missions.md

     ✅ - also allow for mountain to transform into mineshaft

-- break hold down
+✅ - break hold down
-    - track when mouse is down, send a request
+    ✅ - track when mouse is down, send a request
-    - track when mouse is lifted, stop interval on the server side
-    - or alternatively, on hold down on client, send break request at an interval
-        - and then on the server side timestamp verify it
+    ✅ - track when mouse is lifted, stop interval on the server side ✅ - or alternatively, on hold down on client, send break request at an interval ✅ - and then on the server side timestamp verify it (using server timestamp) ✅ - spam click debounce

 - consider trade requests
     - mongoose schema for the offer object